 The City of Irvine is observing the Governor’s Stay-at-Home order, which extends until further notice.
-Under the State’s Resilience Roadmap, The County of Orange’s has been approved by the State of California to move into Stage Two, where certain businesses can reopen with modifications following industry guidance.
+Under the State’s Blueprint for a Safer Economy, the County of Orange is in the Substantial Red Tier, where some non-essential indoor business operations are closed.
 Please visit the Reopen Irvine webpage to view resources and tools to help businesses reopen responsibly.

 When and where do I have to wear a face covering in Irvine?

 The City of Irvine has required face coverings or face shields anywhere in which you will come within 6 feet of people who do not live in your household.
 In addition, on June 18, Governor Newsom issued a statewide mandate requiring face coverings.

 How is the city helping the homeless and people needing food?

 IPD’s Homeless Liaison Officers (HLO) have been conducting outreach to members of the homeless community during the pandemic.
 HLOs attempt to connect the individual or family to available local and county resources, including temporary housing, public transportation needs, food, etc. HLOs have been providing resource bags (basic toiletries, bottle of water, a few granola bars, and a few other basics that were donated by a local church) to those who would like one.
 If members of the community are concerned about the welfare of an individual experiencing homelessness, they can email firstname.lastname@example.org.
 For emergency situations, please call 9-1-1.